-In the Group's dealings with its clients, information provided were complete, true, accurate, clear, and comply with all relevant laws and regulations regarding the proper advertising, including but not limited to the Trade Descriptions Ordinance (Cap.
+In the Group's dealings with its clients, the information provided was complete, true, accurate, clear, and comply with all relevant laws and regulations regarding proper advertising, including but not limited to the Trade Descriptions Ordinance (Cap.
 362, Laws of Hong Kong).
-In the event there is misleading information in the Group's advertising or marketing activities, we will make explanations and provide necessary compensation to our clients, and modify or withdraw the advertisements.
+In the event there is misleading information in the Group's advertising or marketing activities, we will give explanations and provide necessary compensation to our clients, and modify or withdraw the advertisements.